 Lateral flow immunoassays can detect both small and large molecules and can be applied to any protein, hapten, nucleic acid or amplicon.
 Use of a visual label, such as gold, carbon, or coloured latex nanoparticles, allows for a rapid qualitative test which can be further enhanced using a reader to convert to a fully quantitative readout.

 At the heart of the immunoassay is a binding reagent.
 For this article, we’ll use the term antibody to cover any protein, affirmer, anti-ligand or DNA-based aptamer that might be deployed.
 The antibody can be tuned to bind the target analyte with exceptional specificity, enabling minute concentrations to be detected in the presence of structurally related molecules.

 The flexibility of the immunoassay format has led to a plethora of techniques which is impossible to cover in this article.
 Here we consider the two main approaches that have had wide commercial success in lateral flow devices:

 Either LFD format can be manufactured very reproducibly using state-of-the-art production equipment and facilities.
-Abingdon Health has ISO 13485:2003 (including EN ISO 13485:2012) & ISO 9001:2008 accreditation for the development and manufacture of lateral flow immunoassay diagnostics.
+Abingdon Health has ISO 13485:2016 & ISO 9001:2015 accreditation for the development and manufacture of lateral flow immunoassay diagnostics.
 In addition to this Abingdon Health’s manufacturing facilities are GMP compliant, with the U.S. Food and Drug Administration (FDA), for the design, development and manufacture of lateral flow devices, and device readers for in vitro diagnostic medical use.